xcapaldi/imagej_noise-subtract/README.txt

 ## TODO

-Make the copy the metadata from the original image to the background subtracted image.
+Copy the metadata from the original image to the background subtracted image.